hackoregon/civic/packages/component-library/stories/radioButtonGroup.notes.md

 The Custom story shows all possible properties that can be passed to the Radio Button Group component for customization in the CIVIC platform.
 They include the properties in the Standard Radio Button Group story, plus:

 - Label placement
-- Value
 - Display all radio buttons in a row

 ## Example:

 This example story shows the radio button group as it would be used in a form.
-In a form group you can also set values for:
+In a form group, using additional Material UI components shown in the story, you can set values for:

-- Form label
+- Group label
-- Form helper text
+- Labels
 - Display all radio buttons in a row
 - Disable the group of radio buttons
+- Form helper text